 Of course, we recommend diagnosing and optimizing memory usage regularly to keep your costs low.
 This will also help you reduce need for recycling, and increase overall performance by lowering Garbage collection overhead.
+You can read more about this in our IIS worker process memory optimization guide.
 These are all great benefits for sure and well worth it.

-Got memory leaks?
-LeanSentry Memory diagnostics can help you determine the code in your application that is causing memory leaks in production.
+Use LeanSentry Memory diagnostics can help you determine the code in your application that is causing high IIS memory usage/w3wp memory leaks in production.

 While you work on diagnosing/optimizing your code, you can configure automatic memory-based recycling.
 This will make IIS recycles your application pool when it exceeds a certain memory threshold.

 To automatically recycle the worker process when it reaches a problematic memory threshold:

 We recommend recycling well before you exceed 80% of available RAM on the server.